abigail-ryan/the-skin-guru/TESTING.md

 ### CSS Validation

 My direct input CSS Validation checks returned no errors.
-There were warnings present on the deployed url input, howvere these relate to mailchimp and boostrap and do not have any effect on my code.
+There were warnings present on the deployed url input, however these relate to mailchimp and boostrap and do not have any effect on my code.

 ![Screenshot of The Skin Guru - CSS Validation deployed url](documentation/the-skinguru-deployed-url-css-val.png)